-All C&I energy users are eligible for CLI programs like Green Cost Share funding for energy efficiency and renewable energy projects.
-This program was previously offered but had been limited in size to due to the funds available and the large number of applications.
-The new funding from the CLI has made this popular program much larger, allowing for more projects to be funded.
-Other new programs and offerings are also now available.
+All C&I energy users will be eligible for CLI programs like Green Cost Share funding for energy efficiency and renewable energy projects.
+This program is currently offered but has been limited in size to due to the funds available and the large number of applications.
+The new funding from the CLI will make this popular program much larger, allowing for more projects to be funded.
+Other new programs and offerings will also become available.